T-54/T-55: Advantages and drawbacks

-Nevertheless, T-54/55 tanks had their drawbacks.
-Small size is achieved at the expense of interior space and ergonomics, which causes practical difficulties, as it constrains the physical movements of the crew and slows operation of controls and equipment.
-This is a common trait of most Soviet tanks and hence height limits were set for certain tank crew positions in the Soviet Army, whereas other armies may not include crew member height limits as standards.
+By 1950s standards, the T-54 was excellent, packing considerable firepower and armour protection in a reliable design whilst also being smaller and lighter than contemporary NATO designs.
+However, at the time, the T-54 lacked effective sub-calibre ammunition and was reliant on HEAT rounds for anti-tank ammunition until the 1960s.
+This and the fact that the T-54 had a simple fire-control system meant that the T-54 was inaccurate at longer ranges.

+The T-55 introduced the world's first first-generation protective suite for NBC protection.
+This was done due to Soviet researchers finding that the survivability of tanks and their crews against tactical nuclear weapons was poor.

 The low turret profile of the tanks prevents them from depressing their main guns by more than 5° since the breech would strike the ceiling when fired, which limits the ability to cover terrain by fire from a hull-down position on a reverse slope.
-As in most tanks of that generation, the internal ammunition supply is not shielded, increasing the risk that any enemy penetration of the fighting compartment could cause a catastrophic secondary explosion.
-The T-54 lacks NBC protection, and a turret basket, which meant that crewmen had to physically rotate and keep up with a rotating turret as the hull in which they stood didn't move with the turret.
-Additionally, early models also lacked gun stabilization.
+As with most tanks of that generation, the internal ammunition supply is not shielded, increasing the risk that any enemy penetration of the fighting compartment could cause a catastrophic secondary explosion.
+The T-54 lacked NBC protection and a turret basket, which meant that crewmen had to physically rotate and keep up with a rotating turret as the hull they stood in didn't move with the turret.
+Additionally, early models also lacked gun stabilisation.
 Most of these problems were corrected in the otherwise largely identical T-55 tank.

-Together, the T-54/55 tanks have been manufactured in the tens of thousands, and many still remain in reserve, or even in front-line use among lower-technology fighting forces.
+Together, the T-54/55 tanks have been manufactured by the tens of thousands, and many remain in reserve or even in front-line use among lower-technology fighting forces.
 Abundance and age together make these tanks cheap and easy to purchase.